ziadoz/awesome-php/README.md

 ## Components
 *Standalone components from web development frameworks and development groups.*

+* [Aura](http://auraphp.com/) - Independent components, fully decoupled from each other and from any framework.
 * [CakePHP Plugins](https://plugins.cakephp.org/) - A directory of CakePHP plugins.
 * [Hoa Project](https://hoa-project.net/En/) - Another package of PHP components.
 * [League of Extraordinary Packages](https://thephpleague.com/) - A PHP package development group.